Student, Member and Session Attendance

 - If you don’t already have barcodes, you’ll need to embed these IDs in barcodes (see Barcodes below).
 When you create & authorize app Users to scan with the codeREADr app, it will confirm the ID as valid and show the associated text or image.

 - For attendance applications, you may want to collect additional data.
 This can be done using the Questions feature which enables you to have the app user enter data after each scan.
 For example, you might want to collect course, location or arrival & departure times.
 You can do this with a Question, e.g. ‘Is this a Check-In or Check-Out?’ answered by the app user via form entry or multiple choice.
-Since each scan includes a time-stamp, you’ll be able calculate total time for that class, lesson, event, etc. in Excel, Google Sheets or other database program.
+Since each scan includes a time-stamp, you’ll be able to calculate total time for that class, lesson, event, etc. in Excel, Google Sheets or other database programs.
 Since Questions show up after every scan, it may be more convenient to simply create two different Services, i.e. one for Check-In and the other for Check-Out and then calculate the difference in the time-stamp for your reports.
 Alternatively, if you are not concerned about exactly how long the person was at the location, then one Service will suffice and you won’t need any Questions.

 - Now comes the easy part – creating a validation Service.
 Here you’ll need to associate your Database, Users and Questions to the Service you created.